 Strata Global

-Soil stabilisation techniques: common methods and products
+Soil stabilization techniques: common methods and products

-Soil stabilisation involves alteration of the soil’s physical, chemical, or biological characteristics to improve its stability, shear strength, load-bearing capacity and other geotechnical features to render the terrain usable in construction.This process of transforming a soil’s physical properties falls under a branch of geotechnical engineering.
+Soil stabilization alters the physical, chemical, or biological properties of soil to improve its stability, shear strength, load-bearing capacity, and geotechnical features for construction use.
+Soil stabilization, a branch of geotechnical engineering, improves soil properties by altering its physical, chemical, and biological characteristics.
 This is done by reducing permeability and increasing its overall strength before construction commences.

-What is the purpose of soil stabilisation?
+What is the purpose of soil stabilization?

-Common types of soil requiring stabilisation
+Common types of soil requiring stabilization

-If you want to construct strong foundations and infrastructure it is important to understand what types of soil require soil stabilisation.
+If you want to construct strong foundations and infrastructure it is important to understand what types of soil require soil stabilization.
 Below we have listed the kind of soils and the methods that are employed to stabilise them.

 • Sandy soil: Sandy soils have a low force of cohesion.
 This makes them more susceptible and prone to erosion and compression.
 While sandy soils have better drainage and higher shear strength compared to clayey soils, they do need reinforcement.
 The most common challenge with sandy soil is erosion which is ideally prevented by the use of geogrids.
 Since the chief role of geogrids is to manage and evenly distribute loads, due to the juncture strength, it works to protect sand against erosion, settlement.
 For example, especially ports tend to suffer with a mix of clay and sandy soil while needing strong load bearing capacities for containers.
 Here, complete geotechnical solutions are useful –right from subgrade improvement, load support, to lining surfaces for improved life of the port area.

 • Silty soils: One of the most challenging soil types, but also found in areas which need roads and bridges, silty soils are found near river beds, with historic sedimentation.
 Since they contain deposits, they have low permeability, very high plasticity, low cohesion leading to compaction issues, and high chances of erosion.
-This soil is the biggest contender for soil stabilisation and use of geogrids as they typically address all of these issues.
+This soil is the biggest contender for soil stabilization and use of geogrids as they typically address all of these issues.
 From geocells, geomembranes, to geogrids – a wide suite of products can meet the industry specific applications for soil improvement.

-Geosynthetics- based soil stabilisation
+Geosynthetics- based soil stabilization

 • Geogrids: Geogrids are geosynthetic materials whose function is to provide reinforcement to the soil.
 These are made of high-density polyethylene or polyester.
 They provide high tensile strength to the soil and are used in areas that have poor soil conditions.

-• Geomembranes: Geomembranes are used in soil stabilisation because they provide a barrier against water and other liquids.
+• Geomembranes: Geomembranes are used in soil stabilization because they provide a barrier against water and other liquids.
 These are usually made of high-density polyethylene (HDPE) or synthetic materials.
 Their main function is to prevent the water from seeping through the soil.

 • Geosynthetic clay liners: Geosynthetic clay liner is another type of geosynthetic material that is used in a number of construction sites.
 These are made of bentonite clay sandwiched between two layers of geotextile or geomembrane.
 Areas having high water content use geosynthetic clay liners.

-Picking the right materials for stabilising soil can be a difficult task.
+Picking the right materials for stabilizing soil can be a difficult task.
 It forms an important part of construction projects.
-The first step is testing the soil to check its composition, and other properties before arriving at various steps of addressing the topographical challenges.For soil stabilisation StrataGrid™ uniaxial geogrids are a popular choice of material.
+The first step is testing the soil to check its composition, and other properties before arriving at various steps of addressing the topographical challenges.
+For soil stabilization, StrataGrid uniaxial (SGU) geogrids are a popular choice of material.
 This is due to its high tensile strength and durability.
 Made of high-density polyethylene (HDPE) or polyester, geogrids are useful in areas that have poor soil conditions.
 They are easy to install and significantly reduce construction cost.
-Strata Global is a popular choice of engineers who are looking for geogrids and if you would like to consult with us, we’re just a call away.
+Strata Geosystems is a popular choice of engineers who are looking for geogrids and if you would like to consult with us, we’re just a call away.

-Benefits of using geogrids for soil stabilisation
+Benefits of using geogrids for soil stabilization

-Benefits of using geogrids for soil stabilisation
+Benefits of using geogrids for soil stabilization

-StrataTex HSR™ knitted geotextile by Strata Global
+StrataTex HSR™ knitted geotextile by Strata Geosystems

-StrataTex HSR™ knitted geotextile by Strata Global
+StrataTex HSR™ knitted geotextile by Strata Geosystems

-StrataDrain™ is often the choice for projects due to its ability to work in different environments, be it aggressive Ph, or aqueous environments.
+StrataDrain is often the choice for projects due to its ability to work in different environments, be it aggressive Ph, or aqueous environments.
 A high performance drainage composite product, it’s a non-woven geotextile that functions both as a separator and filter.
 It’s composed of high flow, geonet-geotextile drainage composites manufactured with high-density polyethylene (HDPE) geonet and polypropylene nonwoven fabric bonded to one or both sides.

 As a result, it allows for liquid and gas –both to pass into the geonet core.
 This geonet in turn collects and allows the flow of liquid and/or gas into a collection system.
-With a width of upto 3.8 m, laminated in PP geotextile varying from 90 to 1 gsm, on one or both sides – StrataDrain™’s properties make it a versatile product for soil stabilisation in a wide range of soil types and are an excellent choice for your next project.
+With a width of upto 3.8 m, laminated in PP geotextile varying from 90 to 1 gsm, on one or both sides – StrataDrain’s properties make it a versatile product for soil stabilization in a wide range of soil types and are an excellent choice for your next project.
 Choose from different types, and consult with us for more insights on how we can design and implement your next engineering challenge.

 StrataDrain™ product range by Strata Global